chibbi/ComputerDashboard/README.md

 # ComputerDashboard [![](https://tokei.rs/b1/github/chibbi/ComputerDashboard)](https://tokei.rs/b1/github/chibbi/ComputerDashboard)
-a simple Dashboard for the **LOCAL NETWORK**, that shows you some information about your Computer, and lets you turn it off
+a simple dashboard for the **LOCAL NETWORK**, that shows you some information about your computer, and lets you turn it off
-The Dashboard gives you information about your server, and let's you turn it off, put it to sleep, or other stuff.
+The dashboard gives you information about your server, and let's you turn it off, put it to sleep, or other stuff.
 You can easily [create your own actions](https://github.com/chibbi/ComputerDashboard/wiki/Create-your-own-Action)
-The whole Folder is 9,6MB big, and 9,0MB without github-files.
+The whole folder is 9,6MB big, and 9,0MB without github-files.

-##### This Dashboard requires nodejs 15.0 or higher.
+##### This dashboard requires nodejs 15.0 or higher.

 ## Uses pug (unecessarily so i should just remove it) which seems to contain vulnerabilites

-#### Picture, of the full Website:
+#### Picture, of the full website:
 ![website](https://github.com/chibbi/ComputerDashboard/blob/main/Screenshot_2021-01-06%20Main%20Desktop%20Dashboard.png)

 #### install: